weixin10/British-Airways-Customer-Review-Analysis/README.md

 This project is the first task of the British Airways Data Science virtual experience programme.

 ## Report
-A high-level powerpoint deck summarising the analysis can be found in the Reports folder.
+A high-level slide deck summarising the analysis can be found in the Reports folder.